 An essential component of successful messaging is translating a nonprofit’s unique culture and philosophy of care into what clients actually experience.
 This workshop utilizes messaging exercises and case studies to illustrate how to translate messages into experiences that influence income and enhance donor relations.

-Kelli B. Newman, APR, president of Newman & Newman Inc., brings 30 years of communication experience to her position as president of Newman & Newman, where her responsibilities center on formulating messaging strategies, developing communication plans and producing communication tools for both nonprofit and for-profit clients.
+Kelli B. Newman, APR, brings 30 years of communication experience to her position as president of Newman & Newman, where her responsibilities center on formulating strategies, messaging and producing communication tools for both nonprofit and for-profit clients.